 In this article, we will go over the 3 Core Web Vitals metrics, introduce you to the best tools to measure them, and what to do if your site still doesn’t pass the CWV.

 Table of Contents:

-What are Google’s Core Web Vitals?
+- What are Google’s Core Web Vitals?

 The main goal of these signals is to provide the best experience for users when they are on the Web.

-It’s going to be a combination of Google’s existing search signals like mobile-friendliness, safe-browsing, HTTPS, intrusive interstitial guidelines, and Core Web Vitals.
+Core Web Vitals are a part of a Page Experience Update, a combination of Google’s existing search signals like mobile-friendliness, safe-browsing, HTTPS, intrusive interstitial guidelines, and Core Web Vitals.

 3 Core Web Vitals Metrics Explained